THE ADHD SKILLS LAB

 Sarah was diagnosed with ADHD aged 30 when she began to seek new treatment options for her depression and anxiety.

-She is now the Coaching Director at Unconventional Organisation, where she has been working for the past two years.
+She is the podcast producer at Unconventional Organisation, where she has been working for the past two years.
 She has a passion for understanding how people work together in groups, which led her to pursue a Bachelor's degree in Sociology.
 This background has provided her the opportunity to work in various roles within the public school system and the mental health field.

 During her free time, Sarah cycles through hobbies like gardening, gaming, and baking while also juggling life as a mother of two children.